-The rule does not require a permit.
+The rules does not require a permit.

-b.
+- b.
 Whether a federal law is applicable to the subject of the rule, whether the rule is more stringent than federal law and if so, citation to the statutory authority to exceed the requirements of federal law:

-Federal law is not applicable.
+A federal law is not appliable. - c.
 Whether a person submitted an analysis to the agency that compares the rule's impact of the competitiveness of business in this state to the impact on business in other states: